Bricktech2000/Notes/notes/process-oriented.md

 most of our culture is outcome-oriented instead of process-oriented. here are some examples of this observation:

-- school doesn’t focus on what you learn; rather, it focuses on your grades
+- [[education]] systems don’t focus on what you learn; rather, they focus on your grades

 focusing on outcomes can lead to [[feeling-overwhelmed]] and can prevent people from even starting the process itself (which could be wrongly rationalized as a lack of [[motivation]] or as [[laziness]])